fentouxungui/SeuratExplorer/README.md

 #### Output description

-- `CellType`: The cluster name as defined by
+- `celltype`: The cluster name as defined by
   `Choose A Cluster Resolution`

 - `total.cells`: Total number of cells in this cluster